Brazilian Air Force: Developments

-In the early 2000s, with renewed economic stability, the FAB underwent an extensive renewal of its inventory through several acquisition programs, the most ambitious of which was the acquisition of 36 new front-line interceptor aircraft to replace its aging Mirage III.
-Known in the late 1990s as the F-X Project, the program was postponed during the presidential mandate of Fernando Henrique Cardoso, who in the end of 2002 left the decision for his successor Luís Inácio ‘Lula’ da Silva, who postponed it again in 2003 and 2004.
-It was postponed indefinitely in 2005.
+In the early 2000s, with renewed economic stability, the FAB underwent an extensive renewal of its inventory through several acquisition programs, the most ambitious of which was the acquisition of 36 new front-line interceptor aircraft to replace the aged Mirage III in the FABs inventory.
+Known in the late 1990s as the F-X Project, the program was postponed during the presidential mandate of Fernando Henrique Cardoso, who in the end of 2002 left the decision for his successor, Luís Inácio ‘Lula’ da Silva, who postponed it again in 2003 and 2004.
+It was cancelled in 2005.

 On July 15, 2005, one agreement was set with the French government for the transfer of twelve Dassault Mirage 2000s (ten "C" and two "B" versions) second-hand ex-Armée de L'Air.
 Known as F-2000s in Brazil, the first two aircraft arrived at Anápolis Air Base on September 4, 2006.

-In 2007, Brazilian Air Force's Institute for Advanced Studies started the 14-X development, a hypersonic scramjet demonstrator envisaged to fly at 30 km of altitude at 3 km/s, corresponding to Mach number 10.
+In 2007, Brazilian Air Force's Institute for Advanced Studies started development for the 14-X, a hypersonic scramjet prototype envisaged to fly at 30 km of altitude at 3 km/s, corresponding to Mach number 10.
 In March 2012 a Mach 7 variation has been suggested, named as 14-X S.

-On November 4, 2007, the F-X Project was restarted.
-Known as Project F-X2 from the start of 2008, and with a bigger budget, the competitors for acquisition were the Eurofighter Typhoon, Sukhoi Su-35, Gripen NG, Dassault Rafale, Boeing F/A-18E/F Super Hornet and, although information on Lockheed Martin's F-35 Lightning II was requested, Lockheed Martin presented an F-16 Fighting Falcon variant (designated F-16BR).
+In 2006, the F-X Project was restarted under a new name: "F-X2 Project", starting with a bigger budget than its predecessor.
+The competitors for acquisition were the Eurofighter Typhoon, Sukhoi Su-35, Gripen NG, Dassault Rafale, Boeing F/A-18E/F Super Hornet and, although information on Lockheed Martin's F-35 Lightning II was requested, Lockheed Martin presented an F-16 Fighting Falcon variant (designated F-16BR).
 In October 2008, FAB released a shortlist of 3 aircraft: Saab Gripen NG, Dassault Rafale and Boeing F/A-18E/F Super Hornet.
 In February 2009, the three companies provided their final bids.
 In September 2009, following a surprise French visit to Brazil, Brazilian President Luiz Inácio Lula da Silva and Nicolas Sarkozy, from France, made a new military cooperation agreement.
 Lula, on an interview at TV5 Monde, said French Rafale was a step forward, as technology transfer would be effective.

 On September 7, 2009, Brazilian Independence Day, it was announced Brazil would negotiate 36 Dassault Rafale.
 But the Defence Minister did not confirm the final decision.